Involvement Awards

 - Essay: No more than 1,000 words, addressing how your involvement at the University of Florida has impacted yourself and the campus community through leadership and service.

-- Demonstrate leadership to the University of Florida through outstanding performance as a member of a student organization or university program.
+- Demonstrated leadership to the University of Florida through outstanding performance as a member of a student organization or university program

-- Impact on the student organization or university program
+- Impacted the student organization or university program

-- Showcase service to others through the nominee’s involvement
+- Showcased service to others through the nominee’s involvement

-- Contribute to an improvement or positive change in the university community
+- Contributed to an improvement or positive change in the university community

 - Minimum 2.5 overall GPA.

-- Meet requirements to be an eligible student organization officer.
-See UF Regulation 4.003 for details.
+- Meet requirements to be an eligible student organization officer per university policy.
+See Officer Eligibility criteria.

-- Highlight on resume only accomplishments during their time attending the University of Florida.
+- Current Involvement Resume (Must highlight ONLY accomplishments during their time attending the University of Florida.)

 2025 Award Winners